OSGeo/grass/doc/howto_release.md

 python ./utils/generate_release_notes.py api releasebranch_8_4 8.3.0 $VERSION
 ```

+#### Micro releases

-For **micro releases**, GitHub API does not give good results because it uses PRs
+For micro releases, GitHub API does not give good results because it uses PRs
 while the backports are usually direct commits without PRs.
 The *git log* command operates on commits, so use use the *log* backend: